 Mission

-The Dipping Spoon Mission is identifying and cultivating the next generation of Indigenous Youth to become Culinary Rockstars by creating access to inclusive and dynamic FoodSTEM programs rooted in Cultural Identity, Food Sovereignty, Food Science and Math.
+The Dipping Spoon mission is identifying the next generation of Indigenous Youth to become Culinary Rockstars by creating access to inclusive and dynamic FoodSTEM programs rooted in Cultural Identity and Food Sovereignty.

-We do this by offering shifting culture and offering monumental access to all the avenues which food touches, Science, Technology, Engineering, Arts, Math and for dessert, Public Policy, sprinkled with Equity.
+We do this by shifting culture and offering monumental access to all the avenues which Food touches: Science, Technology, Engineering, Arts, Math and for dessert, Public Policy, sprinkled with Equity.

 Dipping Spoon Culinary Arts Scholarship